QCK-Framework/QCK_SMART_Fractal-Data-Pruning/README.md

 **Enterprise & Commercial Application:**
 The AGPLv3 is a strong copyleft license.
 It requires that any modified versions or services utilizing this code over a network (SaaS) must publicly share their full source code.
 ANY use of this software by a for-profit company in a closed-source environment, integration into commercial products, or deployment in a corporate infrastructure requires a valid **Proprietary Commercial License**.

-Clients with a Commercial License gain exclusive access to the **TAIF Enterprise Edition (v30.x)**, which operates independently of the AGPLv3 and features:
+Clients with a Commercial License gain exclusive access to the **TAIF Enterprise Edition**, which operates independently of the AGPLv3 and features:
 * **Zero-Trust Architecture:** Calibrated for high-precision detection with false-negative rates approaching zero on validated datasets.
 * **I/O-Optimized Batch Processing:** Engineered for high-throughput, enterprise-scale document auditing without rendering bottlenecks.
 * **Automated File Routing:** Physical quarantine isolation of anomalous data.